CROSS BORDER CONVERSION AND MERGER (part 3)

 CONFLICTING INTERESTS IN CURACAO INSOLVENCY LAW (part 8)

-The receiver can be faced with a multitude of conflicting interests.
+Final remarks The receiver can be faced with a multitude of conflicting interests.
 Often he will be able to reach a weighing of interests relatively quickly and without many problems, but sometimes he has to balance on a thin bankruptcy tightrope.
-In doing so the law offers him hardly any support and neither does case law due to it being strongly case-based, although there is the reassuring fact that from a liability point of view many of his decisions should ‘only’ be able to bear a limited review.
+In doing so the law offers him hardly any support and neither does case… Continue reading CONFLICTING INTERESTS IN CURACAO INSOLVENCY LAW (part 8)

 CONFLICTING INTERESTS IN CURACAO INSOLVENCY LAW (part 7)